yingDev/rxrs/README.md

 </p>
 <br>

-`⚠️ WIP: rxrs is not ready for production & is under heavy development`
+`⚠️ WIP: rxrs is under heavy development & not ready for production`

 ```rust
     use rxrs::*;